SNICScienceCloud/technical-training/automation/README.md

 Use the command-line interface (CLI) tools as well as the python APIs (example coode is available in OpenStack-API directory) to achieve following tasks:

-*Note: you need to edit the Python files and enter your key-name, private-network and floating IP information.*
+*Note: you need to edit the Python files (in the OpenStack-API folder) and enter your key-name, private-network and floating IP information.*

 4. List available images
 5. List running instances